Rite Aid banned from facial recognition tech use for 5 years after faulty theft targeting in stores

 The technology sent alerts to Rite Aid employees either by email or phone when it identified people entering the store on its watchlist.

-The FTC said in its complaint that store employees would then put those people under increased surveillance, ban them from making purchases or accuse them in front of friends, family and other customers of previously committing crimes.
+The FTC said in its complaint that store employees would then follow those people, order them to leave or call police.
+Federal officials also said employees would accuse people in front of friends, family and other customers of previously committing crimes.

-The federal complaint also said there were “numerous instances” where the technology incorrectly identified someone who entered the store, and Rite Aid failed to test its accuracy before using it.
+The federal complaint said Rite Aid failed to test the accuracy of its technology before using it.

-It also said the company “failed to take reasonable steps to train and oversee the employees charged with operating the technology in Rite Aid stores.”

 Rite Aid says the allegations center on a pilot program it used in a limited number of stores, and it stopped using this technology more than three years ago.